Alisson Becker: 2018–19: Champions League title

 On 19 July 2018, Liverpool confirmed the signing of Alisson for a fee of £66.8 million (€72.5 million), making him the most expensive goalkeeper of all time.
 However, the fee was broken just four weeks later when Chelsea signed Kepa Arrizabalaga for a reported £71.6 million (€80 million).
 On 10 August, Liverpool confirmed via their official website that he would wear the vacant number 13 shirt in the 2018–19 season.

 Alisson made his debut for Liverpool on 12 August, keeping a clean sheet in a 4–0 win over West Ham United.
-He received praise for his subsequent performances in wins over Crystal Palace and Brighton which saw him keep three consecutive clean sheets.
-In August, Alisson was shortlisted for Champions League Goalkeeper of the Season, finishing in second place.
+He received praise for his subsequent performances in wins over Crystal Palace and Brighton & Hove Albion which saw him keep three consecutive clean sheets.
+In August, Alisson was shortlisted for UEFA Champions League Goalkeeper of the Season, finishing in second place.
 However, with Alisson in goal, Liverpool went on a run of 20 games unbeaten in the league from the start of the season which saw the Brazilian break Javier Mascherano's record for the longest-such streak.
 Alisson also played an important role in Liverpool's Champions League group stage campaign, making a vital save late on in their final group game against Napoli as Liverpool won 1–0 to advance to the knockout stages.

 On 4 March 2019, he kept his 17th Premier League clean sheet for the season; the most by any Premier League goalkeeper in his debut season since former Liverpool goalkeeper, Pepe Reina in 2006.
 At the end of the season, Alisson kept a total of 21 clean sheets in Premier League, and won the Golden Glove.
 In the Champions League knockout stages, meanwhile, Alisson played a starring role as Liverpool advanced to their second consecutive final in the competition; in their second-leg semi-final at home to Barcelona, he made a number of impressive saves as Liverpool overturned a 3–0 first leg deficit to advance past their opponents with a 4–0 home win.
 In the final on 1 June 2019, Alisson kept a clean sheet for Liverpool as they defeated Tottenham Hotspur 2–0, making eight saves in the process, to win his first trophy with the club.